ABOUT OUR PROJECT

 This is a sure sign you must have missed a few letters called payment reminder or “Mahnung”.
 If a company or service provider sends you a bill and you don’t react by paying, they will remind you one or two times in a friendly way but then send the case to a professional collection agency.
 And trust me, those guys won’t leave you alone.
 And they are not polite.
 So if you think a payment is not legitimate, you need to talk to the company sending you the bill and clarify the matter.
 If a letter from a collection agency arrives, talk to them as well and ask for a bit of breathing time.
 But use this time to talk to the company holding the claim because only they can call back their pit bulls.

-I constantly find strange letters in my letter box.
-But they are in German.
-I can’t read them.
-Why is anybody writing me?
-What shall I do?
+I constantly find strange letters in my letterbox, but they are in German and I can’t read them.
+Why is anybody writing to me and what should I do?

 Germans love doing things in writing and you will receive a lot of letters.
 So, there is only one option: learn a bit of German quickly!
 In the meantime ask a friend or colleague (or the international officer at your research facility) what these letters are about.
 It might be your landlord or provider of electricity writing you.
 Be especially careful with anything called “Mahnung” (reminder) or “Inkasso” (collection agency).
 You don’t want to wake up one morning without electricity…